 For when you need 10ccs of cat cuddles, STAT.

 An emotional support animal (ESA) is a pet that helps to mitigate the negative symptoms of a person’s emotional or psychological disability by calming and reducing emotional distress.
 ESAs are not considered service animals, and as such do not necessarily require training.
-An ESA can be any domesticated animal: cat, dog, rabbit, snake, pig, etc. An emotional support animal must be prescribed by a licensed mental health professional (therapist, psychiatrist) and have written documentation showing they are part of the individual’s treatment plan.
+An ESA can be any domesticated animal: cat, dog, rabbit, snake, pig, etc, and must be prescribed by a licensed mental health professional (therapist, psychiatrist) and have a letter showing they are part of the individual’s treatment plan.

 Cats are ideal candidates for those in need of an emotional support animal.
 They are calm, intelligent and affectionate animals that can provide their owners with a soothing, comforting presence.

-And for people who struggle with anxiety, depression and other conditions that severely affect mood and mental well-being, some days it might be difficult to even get out of bed.
-The world is busy and noisy, full of pressures.
-Sometimes it seems impossible to lift your head, open your eyes and face the day, especially if you have to face it alone.
+For people who struggle with anxiety, depression and other conditions that severely affect mood and mental well-being, some days it might be difficult to even get out of bed.
+The world is busy and noisy, full of pressures; Sometimes it seems impossible to lift your head, open your eyes and face the day, especially if you have to face it alone.

-This is just one scenario in which cats can offer important emotional support to their guardians, showing how vital a cat (or pet) can be to the well-being of their owner.
-Studies have shown that petting a cat can produce a hormonal relaxation response in people that helps to reduce stress and cortisol levels by lowering the heart rate and lowering blood pressure.
+This is just one scenario in which cats can offer important emotional support to their guardians, showing how vital a cat (or pet) can be to a person's well-being.
+Studies have shown that petting a cat can produce a hormonal relaxation response in people that helps to reduce stress and cortisol levels, as well as lowering your heart rate and blood pressure.

 What sets an ESA apart from a regular pet cat are the rights emotional support animals are given.
 While registration of an ESA is voluntary and not compulsory, ESAs with proper documentation are the only animals that will be provided with these rights.
 The Air Carrier Access Act of 1986 and the Fair Housing Amendments Act of 1988 are the laws that protect an emotionally disabled person and his/her ESA.